 - 24/7 customer support

-- Make changes to a plan with no additional fee
+- Make changes with no additional fees

 - No activation, hidden, or early termination fees